RYA Sailing Courses

 RYA qualifications are a badge of quality.
 The Royal Yachting Association (RYA) delivers over 170,000 training courses worldwide, and has worked with the Royal Navy, RNLI, the Maritime and Coastguard Agency, the MoD, the Police and the Fire Service.

 RYA Instructors like Rick are not just experienced sailors: they’ve passed rigorous training courses that not only fine-tune their seafaring but also instruct them in clear, concise teaching and group dynamics.
 As a result, Rick runs practical, effective and enjoyable sailing courses aimed to help everyone get the very best from their course.

 Our Yacht Blue Planet is considerably more spacious, and comfortable than many training school yachts, working in the Ionian.
 At 14 meters long, she is at the top end of the recommended size for RYA courses.
 So as well as the highest standards of safety, Blue Planet also guarantees you a comfortable holiday experience.

-RYA Certificates can only be issued by official training centres, so although you’ll be training with Captain Rick on Blue Planet, sailing courses are booked through Corfu Sea School, who are also based in Corfu.
+RYA Certificates can only be issued by official training centres, so although you’ll be training with Captain Rick on Blue Planet, sailing courses are booked through an RYA training school.
 RYA training schools must meet the most rigorous standards, employing only fully-qualified instructors and using vessels that are fully certified to the highest safety standards – such as the Blue Planet, the yacht you’ll be training on.
 All of which is to reassure you that you couldn’t be in better hands.

 The practicalities of a sail cruising course